-How difficult is the 11-days Everest Base Camp Trek?
+How difficult is the 11-day Everest Base Camp Trek?

 How can I prepare for the 11 days EBC Trek?

 EBC Trek is an arduous trek comprising of the high-altitude climb, which isn’t appropriate for trekkers with weak ankles, knee, or joint problems.
-Tourists with a heart or lung problem should think twice before undertaking this trek.
+Tourists with heart or lung problems should think twice before undertaking this trek.
 However, those who have cleared their physician's exam and are good to go can undertake this trek.
 The kids as young as ten and adults of over 70 have completed this trek before.
 This is a promising sign for every trekker.
-Alpine Eco Trek ensures that the itinerary is simple and doable by every age of trekkers.
+Alpine Eco Trek ensures that the itinerary is simple and doable for every age of trekkers.
 It is well accommodated with easy and short walks.
 The standard itinerary requires a six to seven-hour-long trek excluding lunch.
 With enough physical preparation, anyone can undertake this trek.

-Food and Accommodation on the 11 Days Everest Base Camp Trek
+What type of Food and Accommodation do I get on the 11 Days EBC Trek?

 Alpine Eco Trek ensures that the trekkers get to eat quality meals at the best family-oriented lodges with twin bed sharing rooms and clean standard toilets.